Emotiv/labstreaminglayer/README.md

 * **Transmit type:** We support both *Sample* and *Chunk*.
 A chunk contains certain number of samples, depending on the *Chunk size*.

+**Notes**: If you choose type *cf_float32*, the timestamp might not be correct as expected because the timestamp value is out of range(-16777216 to 16777216) which mentioned in [LSL doc](https://labstreaminglayer.readthedocs.io/projects/liblsl/ref/enums.html).

 ### Inlet
 To support sending data from a LSL Outlet to Emotiv data streams.